CleyFaye/boilerplate/README.md

 Using `ts-loader` can be done automatically by setting the `typescript` property in the webpack configuration to `true`.
+If a `tsconfig-tsloader.json` file exists at the root of the project, it will be used instead of `tsconfig.json`.

 For Express app, there is no particular things to take care, except that if you use a facility like `nodemon` you have to watch the TypeScript output instead of the actual source files.